hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 ## Introduction

 HashTables are used everywhere, in every C strong program.
 Basically, they allow the programmer to store values into an "array" by indexing this latter using strings, whereas the C language only allow integers as C-array keys.
 A hashtable structure is then built, the string key is hashed and reduced to the hashtable size space.
 Collisions may then happen, thus a collision resolution algorithm must be used.
-Several of them exist, PHP chose the linked list strategy.
+Several of them exist, PHP chose the linked-list strategy.

-If you want to know more about hashtables and their different implementations, you can find great articles about them on the Web. [http://preshing.com/](http://preshing.com/) is a good start, with lots of detailed articles.
+If you want to know more about hashtables and their different implementations, you can find great articles about them on the Web as they are a very commonly used structure. [http://preshing.com/](http://preshing.com/) is a good start, with lots of detailed articles.
 Be warned however, there exists tons of ways to design hashtables, none is perfect, all those strategies are tradeoff : wether they optimize CPU cycles, memory footprint, or they scale well in threaded environment...
 Some are better at insertion, others at finding and probing etc...
 Depending on the factor you want to push, you'll end up with very different HashTables implementations.

+> There exists many ways to design HashTables, depending on what factor you want to promote.

 PHP 5 Hashtables are detailed in [phpinteralsbook](http://www.phpinternalsbook.com/hashtables/basic_structure.html) I wrote together with [Nikic](http://nikic.github.io), who himself [wrote a nice PHP 7 HashTable article](http://nikic.github.io/2014/12/22/PHPs-new-hashtable-implementation.html) you may find interesting (dating from before PHP 7 release, some little things changed).